JuanmaDevG/cream/README.md

 The best **library** that **solves the command-line argument managing time waste** in your programming projects and works perfectly with C/C++ and any programming language that can load DLLs (Dynamic Link Libraries)

+TODO: fragment the readme in more files: user manual and build.md to let the basics inside the README...

 ## What is cargs?

 cargs is essentially an entire library that offers a very lightweigh runtime that can be used for any argument parsing purpose.